Spiking

 Expert Advice

-Many of the services on this page support people affected by spiking, as well as sexual violence (rape, or sexual assault).
+Many of the services on this page support people affected by spiking, as well as sexual violence that includes rape or sexual assault.

 Nottinghamshire’s Sexual Violence Services provides compassionate support and advice on this topic and can support you in reporting even if you’re unsure.
 They can also direct you to different organisations or support you with aftercare depending on your situation.